Mini-Ranger 2 USBL – Underwater Target Tracking and Communications

 Mini-Ranger 2 is our mid-level USBL target tracking system that’s also able to support data harvesting from seabed-deployed equipment and instruments.
 The 995 m operating range is extendable to 4,000 m, and it can track up to 10 subsea targets at very fast update rates.

-With a 995 m operating range, upgradeable to 4,000 m, Mini-Ranger 2 can track up to 10 underwater targets simultaneously; including divers, towed instruments, ROVs and AUVs.
-Opt for the Marine Robotics software pack, and it will even communicate these targets – enabling for example, data harvesting from seafloor instrument packages using an unmanned surface vessel (USV).
+With a 995 m operating range, upgradeable to 4,000 m, Mini-Ranger 2 can track up to 10 underwater targets simultaneously, including divers, towed instruments, ROVs and AUVs.
+Opt for the Marine Robotics software pack and it will even communicate with these targets – enabling for example, data harvesting from seafloor instrument packages using an uncrewed surface vessel (USV).
 Expected system accuracy is 1.3% of slant range.
 Need higher precision or looking for a USBL that you can use as a dynamic positioning reference?
 Then take a look at our top performing USBL, Ranger 2 Standard.

 A wide range of Sonardyne 6G transponders can be used with Mini-Ranger 2, allowing you to select the most appropriate model for each task.
 If you’re tracking divers, man-portable AUVs and micro-class ROVs, Nano is a popular choice.
 When tracking larger targets such as a towfish, a crane wire lowering a structure, or an observation-class ROV, WSM 6+ will meet your requirements.
 And if you’re looking for a combined tracking and acoustic release transponder, RT 6 is now available.
 It allows you to deploy, track and recover seafloor equipment, all using the instrument.